Louisville Bankruptcy Attorney

 2. The Means Test and Net Income Requirements

 Second, your current monthly income must be below the average for your size family, or if your income is above average, your budget must have no disposable income.
 About 95% or more of Americans qualify.
-However, it isn’t enough to pass the means test and receive credit counseling if you have disposable income.
+However, it isn’t enough to pass the means test.
 If you have a lavish lifestyle, you are still a Chapter 13.
-Most families of 5 will still qualify in 2022 if they make 90,000 and have a regular mortgage payment.
+Most families of five will still qualify in 2024 if they make 10,000 and have a regular mortgage payment.

 3. Non-Exempt Property

 Third, You must not have an excessive amount of property.
-You can keep 4,000 of equity in an auto but not 25,000.
-If you have little or no equity in your home, you can combine exemptions to keep more property if you have less equity in real estate.
-For an auto, you can keep up to about 19,000 in an auto.
+You can keep 4,500 equity per person on the car title and 27,800 per person on the deed.
 See our page on what the federal exemptions allow you to keep.
 About half the states use the federal exemptions.
 The other half use their state exemptions.

 4. Fraudulent Transfers and Preferential Transfers

-Fourth you must not have given away property within the last two years for less than its fair market value.
+Fourth, you must not have given away property within the last two years for less than its fair market value.
 Giving away property creates a fraudulent transfer or preferential transfer.
-Give away a house or your expensive car to Mom just before filing, and the Trustee can sue her and takes away the car as a fraudulent transfer.
-If a creditor garnishes your bank account, he takes a preferential transfer if it was over 600 dollars in our district.
+Give away a house or your expensive car to Mom just before filing, and the Trustee can sue her and take away the car as a fraudulent transfer.
+If a creditor garnishes your bank account, he takes a preferential transfer if it is over 600 dollars in our district.
 Amounts over 600 can be recovered.

 5. Having the Proper Debts

 Chapter 7 works best if you have a high amount of unsecured debt.
 That is what it was designed to do.
-If your debt is primarily a home that is in foreclosure and your goal is to cure a foreclosure, then you should file a Chapter 13.
+If your debt is primarily a home that is in foreclosure and your goal is to cure a foreclosure, then you should file a Chapter 13 if you wish to retain it.
 The same holds for income taxes less than three years old and priority debt.
 When you owe student loan debt and want to stop a lawsuit or garnishment, you probably want to file a Chapter 13 for debt relief.

-Chapter 7 only lasts for four months.
+Chapter 7 only lasts for four months before it is discharged.
 If you have priority income taxes, foreclosure, or student loans, you still have those problems after the four months it takes to discharge a Chapter 7.
 You can file a Chapter 7 first and discharge the unsecured debts.
-Then you have no unsecured debts to repay in Chapter 13.
+Then, you have no unsecured debts to repay in Chapter 13.
 This can make a Chapter 13 much cheaper.
-People often talk about this as a Chapter 20 because two cases were filed to make the Chapter 13 plan far less.
+People often talk about this as a Chapter 20 because two cases a Chapter 7 and 13, were filed to make the Chapter 13 payment less.

 You can file a Chapter 13 after Chapter 7 to manage foreclosures, taxes, or student loan debt.
 You may not have waited long enough to get a second discharge.
 But if you just got a discharge last month in Chapter 7, you probably don’t need another one.

-You want to stop using credit cards about 90 days before filing a Chapter 7 because a section of the code claims that debts charged within 90 days before filing bankruptcy are presumed fraudulent.
-It is improper to charge knowing you are filing.
+You want to stop using credit cards about 90 days before filing a Chapter 7 because a section of the code claims that debts charged within 90 days before filing bankruptcy are often presumed fraudulent.
+It is improper to charge, knowing you are filing.

-But it is infrequent for a creditor to object, and the penalty is that you would remain liable for that debt.
+However, it is rare for a creditor to object, and the only penalty is that you would remain liable for the charges you made within those 90 days.
 You occasionally see a client who charges up a credit card or payday loan to file a bankruptcy.
 It is rare for these debts to file an adversary to get the money back.

 Assets Considered in Chapter 7 Bankruptcy